fljdin/fljdin.github.io/content/en/posts/2022-09-29-draw-me-an-abstract-tree.md

 Recently, I wrote some dynamic SQL queries as part of a PL/pgSQL side-project.
-This feature is quite common, it involves putting several pieces of expressions together to write an SQL query whose parts (columns, tables, conditions) may vary.
+This feature is quite common, it involves putting several pieces of expressions together to write a SQL query whose parts (columns, tables, conditions) may vary.
 Here is former prototype of the code:

 <!--